Click on any of the blue race links below to read any of the race recaps in full…..

 2004 Leesburg 20K

 The Cruisers (before we even named ourselves the Cruisers) first ran the Leesburg 20K, a race that’s become one of my favorites in recent years, way back in 2004.
-The race starts and finishes in historic Leesburg, VA, but gives you a taste of the Western Loudoun countryside as it follows the W&OD Trail through wine country and farming communities.
+Even though the course has changed slightly since 2004, the race started and finished in historic Leesburg, VA while following the W&OD Trail through Western Loudoun farming communities.

 2004 Potomac River Run Marathon